opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 The function computes projections of 3D points to the image plane given intrinsic and extrinsic camera parameters.
 Optionally, the function computes Jacobians - matrices of partial derivatives of image points coordinates (as functions of all the input parameters) with respect to the particular parameters, intrinsic and/or extrinsic.

-Fisheye::distortPoints
+fisheye::distortPoints
 -------------------------
 Distorts 2D points using fisheye model.

-.. ocv:function:: void Fisheye::distortPoints(InputArray undistorted, OutputArray distorted, InputArray K, InputArray D, double alpha = 0)
+.. ocv:function:: void fisheye::distortPoints(InputArray undistorted, OutputArray distorted, InputArray K, InputArray D, double alpha = 0)

     :param undistorted: Array of object points, 1xN/Nx1 2-channel  (or  ``vector<Point2f>`` ), where N is the number of points in the view.